aliasgherbadshah/variables-type-validator/README.md

  2. type of </your variable name> should be Object
  3. type of </your variable name> should be String
  4. type of </your variable name> should be Number
+ 5. type of </your variable name> should be Boolean